What is a Balanced Scorecard?

 2. What are the four perspectives of the Balanced Scorecard?

 The four perspectives of the Balanced Scorecard are Financial, Customer, Internal Processes, and Learning and Growth.
-These perspectives provide a comprehensive view of organizational performance from different angles.
+These perspectives provide a comprehensive view of organisational performance from different angles.

-3. How does the Balanced Scorecard help organizations?
+3. How does the Balanced Scorecard help organisations?

-The Balanced Scorecard helps organizations align their strategic goals with daily operations by translating high-level objectives into measurable outcomes and tracking performance in critical areas of the business.
+The Balanced Scorecard helps organisations align their strategic goals with daily operations by translating high-level objectives into measurable outcomes and tracking performance in critical areas of the business.

 4. How is the Balanced Scorecard different from traditional performance management systems?